9 Types of Toilet Plungers to Clear the Blockage

 A similar version of this touchless plumber is the disposable plunger types that are made from plastic.
 It is touchless in the sense that you don’t have to deal with the rod and rubber part, but you’ll have to hold a sticker down over the toilet seat, flush the toilet and keep pressing to form a seal.

 While you can try either of these out, they aren’t as effective and clean as the other plungers.
 They seem appealing since they're the most different types of plungers, but you can't really push enough pressure through the drain to dislodge blockages with these.
+It is nice to not have to put anything into the brown toilet water, if you catch my drift.

 Taze Toilet Plunger